serinryu/secondbrain/docs/Web/Gatsby-VS-Nextjs.md

 While I was planning to build my own blogging site, I was wondering what are the commonalities and differences between the two frameworks, Gatsby and Next.js.
 To solve this question, I looked at the official documents of the two frameworks to see principle of operation and their own features.
 This post is all about that research process.

-I will try to convey important points in these two frameworks.
-I hope this post helps which framework to choose.
-For me, knowing how they work helps me a lot to make a right decision. 🤓
+In this blog post, I will convey important points in Gatsby and Nextjs and compare them so that you can make an informed decision about which platform is right for you.
+Stay tuned! 🤓

 ## 1. What is Gatsby and Next.js?